TWOB The Hollow Passage: the place I never expected to be

 I didn’t just visit it.
 I lived there for a while.

-🔹 The cold, silent void where I realized no one prepared me for this complex, confusing type of grief experience.
+It’s the cold, silent void where I realized no one prepared me for this complex, confusing type of grief and betrayal experience.

 The Hollow Passage swallowed me whole.

-It stripped me down, shattered everything I thought I knew, and left me alone with the wreckage.
+It stripped me down until I was raw and exposed, challenging everything I thought I knew, and left me alone with the wreckage.

-It wasn’t just grief—it was the weight of every belief my mean narcissistic mother instilled in me, pressing down like a vice.
+It wasn’t just confusing grief, it was the weight of every belief my mean narcissistic mother instilled in me, pressing down like an anvil.

 I had only eight months to process what she was before she was gone forever (it took me 54 years to accept that she was a mean narcissist).